borevitzlab/timeplayer-9000/README.md

 The compiled js file should inline css styles into the \<head\> tags.

+Drag and drop functionality, while experimental is considered relatively stable, and JSON files downloaded from the player are intended to be dropped into the player.

-To instantiate a viewer one needs to supply options to the timeplayer.
+To instantiate a viewer on a page one needs to supply options to the timeplayer object.
 The two main things that need to be supplied are a selector to use on the page and source for configuration (which can be provided as options).

 ```javascript